 Additional scenarios can be developed to consider other conditions that may stress the system such as: various combinations of path loadings, generation dispatch, time of day variations in load and path loadings, and the effects of new paths, generation, or load.

 A “sensitivity analysis” or study of uncertainty scenarios helps establish risks, costs, or other potential impacts of the uncertain future.
 Uncertainty Scenarios are developed with the knowledge that the future and the assumptions made in scenarios are uncertain.
 For example, the effects of higher or lower load forecasts can be considered, as well as differences in generation dispatch, or the effects of proposed new generation or load.
+For this study period, different levels of existing or proposed wind generation will be considered at minimum and maximum levels.
+Also varying levels of flow (import or export) will be considered on the new MATL line.

 Scenarios are examined in present and future cases for system adequacy and security under normal and outage conditions.
 Adequacy refers to the capacity of the system for future needs, while Security examines the ability of the system to maintain service through system disturbances or outages.
 The system must be designed and operated to meet reliability criteria and requirements for voltage levels, thermal capacity, and dynamic stability as established by FERC, NERC, WECC, sub-regional and local requirements under normal and outage conditions.
 Normal operating conditions in which all elements normally in-service system are in-service (referred to as an N-0 condition) are studied.
 Outage conditions studied include the loss or fault of one (N-1) or more (N-2, etc.) system elements (line, transformer, bus).

 When models and simulations reveal system inadequacies under these study conditions, mitigation scenarios are developed to examine the effects and costs of various solutions to problems.
-Solutions could include, but are not limited to, new construction (transmission lines, substations), generation (new or dispatch changes), system reconfiguration, or other solutions (Demand-Side Management (DSM), imports/exports, etc).
+Solutions could include, but are not limited to, new construction (transmission lines, substations), generation (new or dispatch changes), system reconfiguration, curtailment of non-firm system transfers, or other solutions (Demand-Side Management (DSM), imports/exports, etc).

 The base scenarios used for the current year, outlined in Table 6 – Study Scenarios, were used to develop the 5-, 10-, and 15-year scenarios, along with the load forecast.